-Dress your child so they will be snug and warm in the car seat.
+Dress your child so they'll be snug and warm in the car seat.
 Use as few layers as possible between your child's body and the shoulder straps.
 Check that the straps are snug each time.
 A blanket or cover can be placed on top of your child once they are properly secured in the car seat.
 In the winter, use thin, warm layers like fleece or a light snowsuit.
 If using bulky or puffy winter clothing, compress the material to make sure that the harness system is tight.

 Car seats and booster seats lift children up so they can see out the window.
 Children like it when they can see what's going on.
 For infants, tape bright images in the vehicle to catch their eye.
-For older children, make it a game by playing “I Spy”.
+For older children, make it a game by playing I Spy.

-Exact answers such as “After lunch”, “When it gets dark”, or “When this tape (song, story) is over”, mean more to a child than “Soon”.
+Exact answers such as “after lunch”, “when it gets dark”, or “when this tape (song, story) is over”, mean more to a child than “soon”.

-For more information on how to properly install and secure your child in a car seat or booster seat, take the rear-facing, forward-facing or booster seat YES Test.
+For more information on how to properly install and secure your child in a car seat or booster seat, take the rear-facing, forward-facing, or booster seat YES Test.

-If you still have questions call Health Link at 811.
+If you still have questions, call Health Link at 811.

-Current as of: August 31, 2017
+Current as of: May 15, 2023

-Author: Provincial Injury Prevention Program, Alberta Health Services
+Author: Provincial Injury Prevention, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.